dancer1325/mdn-website/files/en-us/web/html/element/input/index.md

 | [`type`](#type)                               | all                                                                     | Type of form control                                                                  |
 | [`value`](#value)                             | all except `image`                                                      | The initial value of the control                                                      |
 | [`width`](#width)                             | `image`                                                                 | Same as `width` attribute for {{htmlelement('img')}}                                  |

-A few additional non-standard attributes are listed following the descriptions of the standard attributes.

 ### Individual attributes